Eurovision Young Musicians 2026

 Broadcasts

 All participating broadcasters may choose to have on-site or remote commentators providing insight and voting information to their local audience.
+Some broadcasters aired the show live on 6 June 2026 at 18:00 CEST, with others moving the broadcast to other time slots or other dates.
+The interval act was omitted from delayed broadcasts of the competition.

-More information Country, Channel(s) ...
+More information Country, Date of broadcast ...

 Close